dailypips/suninf.github.com/_posts/2014-5-12-perm-and-comb.md

 layout: article
 title: Permutation And Combination
 category: other
-description: Lazy instance is an object which is created on the first time it's accessed.
-And chrome implements a very powerful LazyInstance template class, which is very fast and thread safe.
+description: Permutation and combination are traditional maths problems, both of which have to do with lists recursively.
 ---
 Permutation and combination are traditional maths problems, both of which have to do with lists recursively.
-It can test the expressive ability to process lists of a language.
-This article compares Erlang, Javascript, Python and Lisp.
+This article compares Erlang, Javascript, Python and Scheme, each of which implements both of the problems, and it can test **the expressive ability to process lists** of a language.

 ## Theory
 List permutation:

 [1,2,3] -> [1,2,3], [1,3,2], [2,1,3], [2,3,1], [3,1,2], [3,2,1]

 Thinking:

 To list L:

 1. Choose any one element of L as the first element `Head`